criscunas/Portfolio-Site/_posts/Post-Bootcamp-Bootcamp.md

 ---
 title: 'The Post Coding Bootcamp'
 excerpt: 'The Bootcamp in Coding Bootcamp perfectly describes what it is.
-Before starting at BrainStation back in January, I remember thinking to myself I would be free after class and on the weekends'
+Before starting at BrainStation back in January, I remember thinking to myself I would be free after class and on the weekends to go train Jiu Jitsu as I have been doing consistently for 5 years.'
 date: '2022-04-29T05:35:07.322Z'
 author: Cristopher Cunas
 ---